Last Updated on November 25, 2020 by Jeremy

 Does your gift recipient have a bit of a goofy side?
 Perhaps a Pittsburgh novelty is in order!

 There are many amazing products out there featuring Pittsburgh logos as well as our iconic skyline, and they make perfect gifts!
-Whether you're looking for Pittsburgh pint glasses, city map coasters, Pennsylvania state push-pin map, city coloring books, a Pittsburgh photography puzzle, and so much more.
+Whether you're looking for Pittsburgh pint glasses, Pennsylvania state push-pin map, city coloring books, a Pittsburgh photography puzzle, and so much more.

 In fact, you could go down the rabbit hole of novelties on just Etsy alone and find some pretty amazing products.